 Pin my healthy chocolate recipe so you don’t lose it:

-Homemade Healthy Chocolate
+Healthy Chocolate Easter Eggs

 - Melt the cacao butter in a microwave or in a bowl over a pan of boiling water.
 If using a microwave, heat for around 30 seconds and stir before continuing until molten